 How Many Did You Know

-There are many more different kinds of sarees with a tradition that follows, people have now adapted wearing sarees as a fashion statement.
-It differs from the material it’s made out of, the dying process and designs.
-These 6 yards or 9 yards of elegance never goes out of fashion and is a wardrobe essential.
+There are many more different kinds of sarees with a tradition that follows, people have now adopted wearing sarees as a fashion statement.
+It differs from the material it’s made out of, the dying process and its designs.
+These 6 yards or 9 yards of elegance never go out of fashion and is a wardrobe essential.
 Buying a saree is never a mistake.